UCI-Networking-Group/AutoFR/README.md

 As an example of how site snapshots can be reused, we provide the following instructions on reproducing our results from the paper.

+(Note that this only works if you are using the changeset used by the paper and the site snapshots collected during that time.
+Any changes/improvements to the algorithm of AutoFR or how site snapshots are created will alter the results of the generated filter rules)

 1. Make sure you have followed the [setup](#setup) instructions.
 2. Open up the AutoFR project directory using a terminal window.
 3. Activate your virtual environment.